szaumoor/ZS_Consumables/README.md

 ## Compatibility

 Should be compatible with everything as far as I know.
-Please offer feedback on balance and the supply of oils throughout the game if you try this.
+Please offer feedback on balance and the supply of consumables throughout the game if you try this.
 One caveat to mention is that it might be philosophically incompatible with other mods.
 For example, it might add bonuses that add up to too much if you have mods that give you insane bonuses already; or you might have a mod that also introduces "oils" or some such items, which would interfere in the sense that it would stack with my oils, when they shouldn't, as far as my design decisions.

 Recommendations for install order: